Today We Choose Faces: Finale

 Black becomes the new narrator.
 He was a stolen clone, but he did not remember his origins.
 He simply lived in the cracks in the House society, somehow being helped by an unknown party.
 He eventually became the cabal's nemesis, intent on opening the House and setting humanity free again.
 But now he is the cabal, with all their conflicting memories and motives.
 He has to fight his way back to Wing Null, dealing with all the old defenses again.

 It becomes obvious that the clones are all related to Angelo Negri.
 With the pulling of the final pin, Negri's personality is restored.
 He realizes that the House is a failure.
 The only thing left to do is to break open the various Wings and shut down the computer.
 This he does.
 For the last time, the phone rings.
 The woman answers.
 It is the disembodied scientist, who has been manipulating events all along.

 Negri tells the woman to take a message.

 Reception

-Zelazny biographer F. Brett Cox called it "as thoughtful, ambitious, and audacious as any of Zelazny's work from the 1960s, and compared its "frantic, one-trapdoor-after-another narrative, with transitions frequently driven by explosive violence and one key sequence represented in eccentric typography" to the work of Alfred Bester, and its "narrative pacing and (...) underlying tale of libertarian revolt against oppressive social engineering" to that of A. E. van Vogt, while also noting the influence of Philip K. Dick's "visions of paranoid existential dread".
+Zelazny biographer F. Brett Cox called it "as thoughtful, ambitious, and audacious as any of Zelazny's work from the 1960s".
+Cox compared its "frantic, one-trapdoor-after-another narrative, with transitions frequently driven by explosive violence and one key sequence represented in eccentric typography" to the work of Alfred Bester; he compared its "narrative pacing and (...) underlying tale of libertarian revolt against oppressive social engineering" to that of A. E. van Vogt; and he noted the influence of Philip K. Dick's "visions of paranoid existential dread".
 Richard E. Geis praised it as "the finest novel Roger Zelazny has written in years" and "the perfect combination of sense of wonder, action-suspense, and food-for-thought."